Reducing plastics in our packaging

 - The cooler height should be as low as possible to avoid cooling “dead” space.

 - Reducing annual emission by 365 metric tons.

 - Generating >500,000 kwh per year as designed (might be higher, but need to look at a year’s worth of data).

 - Should account for 25% of our electrical footprint.

 - Direct Access Renewables: If this goes forward, we will be on 100% renewable electricity.

 - Changing to direct access renewable energy in November for Oregon locations.
 This is the same process as for the brewery.
 This would allow our three brewpub locations in Oregon to be 100% renewable.

 Our local communities are one of our greatest assets and supporting them is a core value at 10 Barrel.
 Here is a recap of a few ways in 2019 that we gave back to our communities.

-- We have raised over half a million dollars to date for local charities in Bend, Boise, Portland, San Diego and Denver through our “Drink it Forward” program.
+- We have raised over half a million dollars to date for local charities in Bend, Boise, and Portland through our “Drink it Forward” program.
 Click HERE for more info.

 - 10 Barrel also provides beer to certain non profits through requests submitted on our website.
 For more info, click HERE.